No mask, no fuel rule in Odisha

 There are about 1600 fuel outlets across Odisha.
 "The decision has been taken to ensure that people follow the governments guidelines", Lath said.

-Reports from Bhubaneswar and various parts of the state said that grocery and vegetables shop owners are also denying sell of items to the customers not wearing masks.
+Reports from Bhubaneswar and various parts of the state said that grocery and vegetables shop owners are also refusing to sell itens to the customers not wearing masks.
 Lath said thousands of employees of the fuel stations are putting their lives at risk for the sake of duty and are also susceptible to infection.

 "In the process (mask wearing), both the employees and the customers will be protected from the highly infectious disease, he said.
 The association general secretary said all filling station owners in the state have been asked to strictly adhere to the social distancing norm in their outlets.